 Similarly, hiring processes could look for the candidate’s values being aligned with the organization’s values, with communication updates including NPS trends and key improvements in the appropriate context in employee meetings.

 Taking NPS from Score to System

-Net Promoter Score on its own is not the panacea to fix customer satisfaction, loyalty and protect renewal rates - but with the right supporting business process and integration with the wider organisation it takes on a new scope as the Net Promoter System.
-Now it stands a great chance and with the right organisational support, it will drive sustainable improvements in your business performance.
+Net Promoter Score on its own is not the panacea to fix customer satisfaction, and loyalty and protect renewal rates - but with the right supporting business process and integration with the wider organization, it takes on a new scope as the Net Promoter System.
+Now it stands a great chance and with the right organizational support, it will drive sustainable improvements in your business performance.

 About the author

-ADEPT Customer Experience, a CustomerGauge partner, provides an end to end service to help companies to understand, measure and improve customer experience.
-They provide tools and support to help clients collect and analyse customer feedback and consulting services to define and implement an improvement strategy by optimizing your operations and your employee engagement to achieve the overall goal.
+ADEPT Customer Experience, a CustomerGauge partner, provides an end-to-end service to help companies to understand, measure and improve customer experience.
+They provide tools and support to help clients collect and analyze customer feedback and consulting services to define and implement an improvement strategy by optimizing your operations and employee engagement to achieve the overall goal.